-Looking for that out-of-the-way beach retreat with plenty of romantic comfort and great weather?
+Looking for that out-of-the-way beach retreat with plenty of romantic comfort and great weather for you honeymoon in Africa?
 Try the Quirimbas Archipelago.
 A string of coral islands set along Mozambique’s tropical Indian Ocean coast, the Quirimbas doesn’t get much colder than 24°C / 75°F at any time – day or night - and the water temperature starts at that and goes up to 30°C / 86°F. Go between May and September when there is barely any rain and avoid the peak rainy months of January and February.

 With much of the archipelago protected as a marine park, the Quirimbas is a natural choice for scuba divers and water sport lovers but you don’t need to get your feet wet to enjoy the Quirimbas.
 This is also a destination of beachside massages and sunset cruises in a traditional sailing dhow.
 Accommodation is lightly sprinkled across the islands, elegant, intimate lodges that tend to be the only one on the island; we especially like Azura@Quilalea, set on a private island with sumptuous villas and personalised cuisine, served in a different location each night.